 What Causes Bursitis?

 There are a number of scenarios that cause Bursitis.
 Similar to Tendonitis, Bursitis can be caused by injury due to repetitive overuse and/or misuse of your joints.
 Medical conditions such as arthritis, gout, diabetes, and kidney conditions caused by alcoholism contribute to developing bursitis.
-Bacterial infection to bursae close to your skin causes a variation of Bursitis known as Septic Bursitis.
+Bacterial infection of bursae close to your skin causes a variation of Bursitis known as Septic Bursitis.
 Calcium deposition along a tendon or joint can cause Bursitis.

 What Are The Symptoms Of Bursitis?